martycheung/CppND-Facial-Emotion-Recognition/model/README.md

 ## Model
 I tested 2 models for the FER2013 dataset:
-- Transfer learning using ResNet50 architecture and ImageNet weights - 44% accuracy
+- Transfer learning using ResNet50 architecture and ImageNet weights - 44% test accuracy
-- Convolutional Neural Network - 61% accuracy (potentially could train for more epochs as I wasn't overfitting much yet)
+- Convolutional Neural Network - 65% test accuracy (potentially could train for more epochs as I hadn't started overfitting yet)

 ## Requirements
 - tensorflow <= 1.15 (Freezing Keras models does not properly work yet in tf 2.0)